RealWagmi/anon-integration-guide/projects/binance/README.md

     - Market buy 1 BTC with USDT on @binance
     - Buy 1 BTC at 40000 USDT on @binance
     - Sell half of my BTC at 40000 USDT on @binance
+    - Ape all my USDT into BTC on @binance

 1. **Conditional orders**